DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 I originally registered this topic under the Qwen Image direction.
 During early experiments, Qwen Image turned out to be impractical: too much VRAM for rapid iteration, and too weak on Vietnamese at baseline (character-level errors before tone-mark problems could even be isolated).
 ERNIE Image did better at preserving character counts but stumbled on its own tokenizer, where Mistral3/Ministral3 byte-level BPE broke syllable-level diacritic alignment, especially for capitalized forms like `Ở`, `Ảnh`, `Ước`.
 These observations are documented as internal experimental evidence in Appendix J; the model families themselves appear in [17, 21].

 I moved to Ideogram4 because its published technical description reports strong text rendering and a Qwen3-VL-based conditioning interface [15, 16].
 The research objective stayed the same: fine-tuning a modern image generation model for Vietnamese calligraphy with accurate diacritics.
-What changed was the backbone, chosen based on what the experiments actually showed rather than what I had originally planned.
+What changed was the backbone, chosen based on what the experiments actually showed rather than the original plan.

 ## 1.2.
 Research Objectives and Scope

 ### 1.2.1.
 Scope Change from Qwen-Image to Ideogram4

-The official title still says "Qwen Image"; that was the registered direction at the start.
-It is treated here as the administrative title and the research objective: fine-tuning a text-to-image model for Vietnamese calligraphy with accurate diacritics.
+**Administrative note on the title.** The official title retains "Qwen Image" for administrative continuity with the registered thesis proposal.
+The title reflects the original registered research direction and the underlying research objective: fine-tuning a modern text-to-image model for Vietnamese calligraphy with accurate diacritics.
+The implementation backbone is Ideogram4, but the research question about Qwen-family linguistic signal remains intact because the Ideogram4 text encoder (Qwen3-VL-8B-Instruct) comes from the same Qwen family.

 The implementation scope shifted during experimentation, for reasons detailed in Section 1.1.
-Ideogram4 offered a stronger text-rendering foundation, practical VRAM requirements for local LoRA training, and, importantly, a Qwen3-VL-based conditioning pipeline [15, 16] that kept the original question about Qwen-family linguistic signal relevant.
+Ideogram4 offered a stronger text-rendering foundation, practical VRAM requirements for local LoRA training, and a Qwen3-VL-based conditioning pipeline [15, 16], making it a natural fit for the registered objective.

 The experimental chapters that follow report the Ideogram4 DiT-LoRA pipeline.

 ### 1.2.2.
 Research Objectives and Boundaries

-My goal is to build a fine-tuning pipeline that generates Vietnamese calligraphy images with accurate diacritics.
+The goal is to build a fine-tuning pipeline that generates Vietnamese calligraphy images with accurate diacritics.
 The implementation uses Ideogram4 and LoRA, staying within the registered Qwen Image topic [8, 15].

 More concretely, the research analyzes where Ideogram4 goes wrong on Vietnamese calligraphy, specifically whether errors come from the Qwen3-VL text encoder, the prompt, insufficient LoRA capacity, or the DiT's glyph-binding behavior.
 From that diagnosis, a LoRA configuration is designed to improve diacritic rendering without full fine-tuning; data and evaluation panels are built for both single-word and multi-word layouts; and single-word gains are checked for transfer to compound layouts.
-What I aim to deliver is not just a checkpoint but a reproducible pipeline: training, checkpoint conversion, evaluation rendering, and manual scoring.
+The aim is to deliver not just a checkpoint but a reproducible pipeline: training, checkpoint conversion, evaluation rendering, and manual scoring.

 I deliberately keep the experimental scope narrow.
 The base model is Ideogram4 with a frozen Qwen3-VL text encoder.
 LoRA adapters go on the DiT backbone; the target style is Thu Phap Thanh Cong Unicode at 1024×1024.
 Word-level accuracy is evaluated by human inspection, since OCR is not reliable enough for stylized Vietnamese calligraphy.
 Content ranges from single words to compound 4/5/7/8-word images split across two lines.

-I do not claim to solve all calligraphic styles or all forms of Vietnamese text rendering.
-What I present is an experimental pipeline for one specific font, with diacritic accuracy as the main target.
+The claim is not to solve all calligraphic styles or all forms of Vietnamese text rendering.
+The scope is an experimental pipeline for one specific font, with diacritic accuracy as the main target.

 ## 1.3.
 Process Overview and Domain Challenges